-In years gone by, when people mentioned motorcycle touring, it would conjure up images of the big BMW’s, Honda Goldwing’s or large Harley Davidson’s, all with large King and Queen seats, big fairings and large luggage boxes.
-But over the last decade this has changed and these days touring on dual sport bikes has become the norm, with the large BMW GS1150’s and GS1200’s being very popular, after a couple of now well-known actors done a couple of long trips on them.
+In years gone by, when people mentioned motorcycle touring, it would conjure up images of the big BMW’s, Honda Goldwing’s or large Harley Davidson’s, all with King and Queen seats, big fairings and large luggage boxes.
+But over the last decade this has changed and these days, adventure travel on dual sport bikes has become very popular, with the large BMW GS1150’s and GS1200’s being very common, after a couple of now well-known actors done a couple of long trips on them, but other manufacturers are doing better now like Triump with their Tiger range of bikes.

-However, you can tour on just about any motorcycle really, though the engine size (and seat) may restrict how many miles you do in a day, but none the less, touring can be done on anything from a Honda C90 to a fully dressed Harley Davidson.
+However, you can tour on just about any motorcycle really, though the engine size (and seat) may restrict how many miles you do in a day, but none the less, touring can be done on anything from a Honda C90 to a fully dressed Harley Davidson and anything between!

 Once you get the bug for it, you will want to go further and if you are not confident or find organising it yourself a pain in the backside, then go with an organised group such as MCI Tours which have been running escorted and self-guided tours for over 20 years in various countries around the world.